Tarun12122002/Product-Console-App/README.md

 # EasyMart: Inventory & Cart System

 This is a simple *Java console-based application* where the Admin can manage products and Customers can view them.
-The project is built using *Oracle JDK* and demonstrates basic Java concepts like classes, objects, ArrayList, and exception handling.
+The project is built using *Eclipse* and demonstrates basic Java concepts like classes, objects, ArrayList, and exception handling.

 ---